 Before commencing his Connecticut practice in January of 1999, Doug practiced in Chicago and New York, devoting the major portion of his time to insurance industry issues, including work on suits involving life and health insurance and managed care disputes, as well as complex ERISA pension and welfare benefit matters.

-Doug was selected to the Connecticut Super Lawyers list in 2013 and 2014 in the area of employment litigation (defense).
-For information on the Connecticut Super Lawyers process, click here.
+Doug was selected to the Connecticut Super Lawyers list in 2013 through 2020 in the area of employment litigation (defense).
+For information on the Connecticut Super Lawyers process, click here https://www.superlawyers.com

-Doug serves on the Board of Directors of the Council of Churches of Greater Bridgeport (http://www.ccgb.org), a faith-based, non-denominational, non-profit organization serving the needs of “at-risk” and “in crisis” individuals and families in the greater Bridgeport, Connecticut area.
+Doug serves as Chairman of the Board of Directors of the Council of Churches of Greater Bridgeport (http://www.ccgb.org), a faith-based, non-denominational, non-profit organization serving the needs of “at-risk” and “in crisis” individuals and families in the greater Bridgeport, Connecticut area.

 - U.S. Court of Appeals, Sixth Circuit, 2013